 I got involved with the Art Store when The Frame was first launched.
 Samsung licensed one of my gorilla artworks to display on the TVs and to use for printed ads.
-I painted live at the launch in Sydney and painted a large mural in Melbourne promoting The Frame.
+I painted live at the launch in Sydney and worked a big mural in Melbourne promoting The Frame.

 Having my work in the Art Store means that people all around the world are discovering my art.
 Once someone has seen my piece in the Art Store, they are more likely to find my website, in search for the original painting that they have displayed on their TV.
 Also, there are royalties based on how long my art is on display on all the TVs around the world.